jhu-ip/cs220-f25/assign/final.md

 ### Development Plan (Team)

-Submit your initial development plan in a plain text file called README (no .txt or other extension) to Gradescope before the deadline.
+Submit your initial development plan in a plain text file called README.md to Gradescope before the deadline.
 As noted above, you can use Markdown formatting to make this look nice.
 Remember to include all team member full names and JHED IDs in your submission.
 Keep this file updated as your development progresses and submit again with your final code submission.

 ### UML Diagram (Team)